madlabsinc/mevn-cli/README.md

 2. Fork and clone our repository.
 3. Make your life-changing changes.
 4. Run `npm run build` which generates a `lib` directory with the transpiled `es5` code.
-5. Fire in `npm link` to test everything works fine.
+5. Type in `npm link` to test everything works fine.
+(Now you've access to the `mevn` root-command.)
+6. Run tests locally before commiting with `npm test`.
+(If you're having issues running tests locally, then you can commit and use GitHub actions ci in your own fork.
+All tests should pass.)
-6. Commit and push your changes.
+7. Commit and push your changes.
-7. Make a detailed pull request.
+8. Make a detailed pull request.

 > `npm link` creates a symlink in the global folder making the `mevn` command globally available within your local development environment